MRU-COMP1502-2023/instructions/tutorials/OOP_primer.md

 <a href="https://upload.wikimedia.org/wikipedia/commons/thumb/8/8d/Hand_holding_playing_cards-4530227761.jpg/320px-Hand_holding_playing_cards-4530227761.jpg"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/8d/Hand_holding_playing_cards-4530227761.jpg/320px-Hand_holding_playing_cards-4530227761.jpg" alt="HTML tutorial"></a>

 ## Introduction
 In this exercise you will use classes to create a simple 2-player card game similar to Blackjack.
-It's an OOP refresher in Python, but **if you're feeling confident try it in Java instead (read ahead in the lecture slides and web search as necessary.**
+It's an OOP refresher in Python, but **if you're feeling confident try it in Java instead (read ahead in the lecture slides and web search as necessary)**

 Work in small groups.